Disney Channel Logo

 Disney Channel Logo 1997-2002

 The first global redesign was carried out in 1997 with input from English & Pockett, Cuppa Coffee Studios, and Lee Hunt Associates.
-The change in identity marked the channel’s transition to a basic cable TV package.
+The identity change marked the channel’s transition to a basic cable TV package.

 The emblem of that time was designed for children because it depicts a full-length Mickey Mouse.
-The character looks the same as in the cartoons: he is wearing red shorts with two white buttons and large yellow shoes.
-He stands smiling cheerfully and raising his hands.
-At the same time, the anthropomorphic mouse is inside the TV with the same round ears like hers.
+The character looks the same as in the cartoons: wearing red shorts, two white buttons, and large yellow shoes.
+He stands smiling, his hands raised.
+At the same time, the anthropomorphic mouse is inside the TV with the same round ears as hers.
 In the animated version (on the screensavers), she dances merrily.

 The blue-blue screen draws attention with its concentric circle pattern.
 In the middle is the white word “Disney,” and at the bottom is the black “CHANNEL.”
-The latter’s font is simultaneously similar to Helvetica Rounded and Triplex Sans Extra Bold.
+The latter’s font resembles Helvetica Rounded and Triplex Sans Extra Bold.

 1999 – 2002